bolliebrain/pearceys-picnics/README.md

 - The footer is featured on all three pages and is identical on all three pages making it easy to use.
 It contains two sections:

 - Contact us:
 The 'Contact Us' section allows the user to send a message or give feedback to the company.
-This allows an extra option to contact the company without signing up.
-(As this is a ficticous company, the email address doesnt have a hyperlink)
+This allows an extra option to contact the company without signing up (as this is a ficticous company, the email address doesnt have a hyperlink).

 - Follow us:
-This area has links to social media sites associated with the organisation encouraging the use to keep connected (Facebook, Instrgram, Twitter and Youtube).
+This area has links to social media sites associated with the organisation encouraging the user to keep connected (Facebook, Instrgram, Twitter and Youtube).
-The links will open in a new tab to allow easy navigation for the user.
-The organisation can use these sites to promote brand awareness and keep customers interested through updates, offers, chats and other marketing efforts strategies.
-(Pearcey's Picnics is a ficticous company, which means the links currently just go to the social media main websites.)
+The links will open in a new tab to allow the user easy navigation.
+The organisation can use these sites to promote the brand and keep customers interested through various updates, offers, comms and other marketing strategies (Pearcey's Picnics is a ficticous company, which means the links currently just go to the social media main websites.)

 ![Footer](documentation/feature-images/07-footer.png)